Fibre bundle framework for unitary quantum fault tolerance: Introduction

 While there has been quite a lot of work on fault-tolerance with transversal gates (see, e.g., references in \cite{QECCintro}) and on topological codes (for instance, \cite{Dennis,Kitaev1} and many subsequent papers), we are not aware of any previous work that attempts to unify the two approaches into a single picture.

 The approach we use for transversal gates breaks up the Grassmannian into submanifolds which are orbits of local unitaries (which, in this context, means tensor products of unitaries on the individual qudits).
 The idea of classifying quantum error-correcting codes up to local unitary equivalence has appeared before, in the notion of \emph{invariants} of quantum codes.
 (See, for instance, \cite{Rains_invariants}.)
 The use of local unitary invariants has also become a standard approach for analyzing multi-particle entanglement~\cite{GRB}.
-Both of these lines of work certainly have some connection to our approach, but the focus in prior work has been on identifying invariants, frequently polynomial invariants, that distinguish different classes of states or codes, whereas we are more interested in specific topological properties of a single class, which in practice seems to be quite a different topic.
+Both of these lines of work certainly have some connection to our approach, but the focus in prior work has been on identifying invariants, frequently polynomial invariants, that distinguish different classes of states or codes, whereas we are more interested in specific topological properties of a single class.
+Polynomial invariants and the associated techniques are thus not useful for our purposes.
 Our main theorem for transversal gates makes use of the results of \cite{EastinKnill}.

 For topological codes, we work by considering a space which is isomorphic to the space of configurations of particles on a torus.
 When the particles are located on lattice sites (or dual lattice sites for the dual defects), the codes we get are completely standard~\cite{Dennis,Kitaev1}.
 The novelty in our construction is to give a description of the configuration space as sitting inside $\Grass$, by assigning a topological quantum error-correcting code to every configuration of defects on a torus, including those configurations which have defects at locations other than lattice sites (or dual lattice sites for dual defects), subject only to a hard-core condition that pairs of defects are not too close together.
 This trick may have other applications in the study of topological codes and topologically ordered systems.